openzfs/openzfs-docs/docs/Getting Started/Slackware/Root on ZFS.rst

 The second problem is relatively easy to deal with, and only requires slight modifications to the default Slackware initrd scripts.

 For the first problem, however, a variety of scenarios are possible; on a PC, for example, you might be booting:

 #.
 In UEFI mode, via an additional bootloader like elilo: here, the kernel and its initrd are on (read: have been copied to) the ESP, and the additional bootloader doesn't need to understand zfs.

 #.
 In UEFI mode, by booting the kernel straight from the firmware.
 All Slackware kernels are built with EFI_STUB=Y, so if you copy your kernel and initrd to the ESP and configure a boot entry with efibootmgr, you are all set (note that the kernel image must have a .efi extension).

 #.
 In legacy BIOS mode, using lilo or grub or similar: lilo doesn't understand zfs and even the latest grub understands it with some limitations (for example, no zstd compression).
-I wasn't able to get grub to work reliably.
 If you're stuck with legacy BIOS mode, the best option is to put /boot on a separate partition that your loader understands (for example, ext4).

-Outside the PC world, the only other platform supported by Slackware that I run is a Raspberry PI: in this case you have a situation similar to UEFI on the PC, where the firmware loads kernel and initrd from a filesystem that it knows about (FAT32 in this case), so again nothing to worry about.
+If you are not using a PC, things will likely be quite different, so refer to relevant hardware documentation for your platform; on a Raspberry PI, for example, the firmware loads kernel and initrd from a FAT32 partition, so the situation is similar to a PC booting in UEFI mode.

 The simplest setup, discussed in this recipe, is the one using UEFI.
 As said above, if you boot in legacy BIOS mode, you will have to ensure that the boot loader of your choice can load the kernel image.